Coronavirus crisis: 84 per cent of Maharashtra returnees account for new COVID-19 cases in Karnataka

 According to the Health Ministry, 1,588 cases are active in the state, while 781 patients have been discharged.

-It is reportedly said that a majority of the new infections were found amoung younger people.
+It is reportedly said that a majority of the new infections were found among younger people.
 Of the new cases, 82 were men and 53 women, including 16 patients below the age of 10.

 Will the COVID-19 lockdown be extended: Here is what to expect